Buying your first road bike is a pivotal moment in any rider’s cycling life.

 The frame material used has a dramatic influence on the overall ride quality of a bike.
 The four most common options are carbon, aluminium, steel and titanium.

 Quality carbon is by far the lightest, and most compliant (comfortable) material.
-Carbon can also be moulded into any shape – so it’s the most popular when it comes to aero bikes.
-The weakness of carbon is that it can be damaged in a crash, and that damage isn’t always immediately obvious.
+Carbon can also be moulded into any shape - so it's the most popular when it comes to aero bikes.
+The weakness of carbon is that crash damage can be harder to spot and repair, and other tweaks (such as having the frame faced to increase longevity of parts) can be more expensive, too.

 Aluminium is usually mixed with another metal (such as silicon or magnesium) - to form an alloy.
 The combination of metals varies between alloy frames, and will be altered depending upon the level of comfort and stiffness required.
 Lighter frames will be butted - ideally triple butted - which means the material is thinner where it can be, to save weight, and stronger where it needs to be stiff.

-Good aluminium can be lighter than bad carbon – but in most cases it’s heavier.
-However, it is generally stronger so a popular option amongst racers who want to rely upon their bike after a crash – the Cannondale CAAD12 is an example of an alloy crit racing steed.
+Good aluminium can be lighter than bad carbon - but in most cases it's heavier.
+However, it is generally stronger so a popular option amongst racers who want to rely upon their bike after a crash - the Specialized Allez Sprint is an example of an alloy crit racing steed.

 Most alloy bikes will come with a carbon fork and seatpost, which will drop the weight of the bike and offer greater compliance - dampening out the bumps along the way.